 John must know all Hillary's detailed medical information that will help him determine the possible options of treatment (or no treatment) and potential consequences.
 It is demonstrated in the literature for adult patients that the presence of a feeding tube may actually increase a patient's risk for aspiration and not eliminate it (Lazarus, Murphy, & Culpepper, 1990).
 Collaboration with the MD to understand the child's medical risk for respiratory complications with oral feeding will help John formulate and discuss recommendations with Hillary's mother.

 As mentioned above, parents or legal guardians are usually the default decision-makers for a child.
 The threshold for questioning decisions made for a child is typically lower than for an adult.
-It is assumed that when an adult has named a proxy or surrogate decision-maker, he/she has had some sort of discussion with that person to express wishes for future health care.
+It is assumed that when an adult has named a proxy or surrogate decision-maker, they have had some sort of discussion with that person to express wishes for future health care.
 A child has likely not had this sort of conversation does not possess the emotional or intellectual maturity to make self-determining decisions.

 When there is disagreement over recommendations, the use of a "time-limited trial" can be very helpful in fostering accord and in moving care in a positive direction.
 Perhaps the team (MD, mother, speech-language pathologist, etc.) can devise a trial of treatment for a specified period of time to address the physiology of Hillary's dysphagia and to move toward a goal of safe swallowing.
 The proposed trial should be based on a joint review of all relevant clinical information (e.g. swallowing assessment results, aspiration risk, medical stability, etc.).
 Such a plan may give the student's mother the understanding that the speech-language pathologist is invested and is continuing to make recommendations based on sound clinical judgement.